My boss slid two manila folders across her desk.

 Amazing things can happen when you escape.
 That’s how I see it now, an escape.

-I let my mind relax more than it had in the last 15+ years and thought about what I really wanted to do next.
+I let my mind relax more than it had in the last 15+ years of my working life. and thought about what I really wanted to do next.
 Should I take another full-time gig?
 Or should I start something more meaningful of my own?

 And yes, as trite as it is it’s true, that dastardly day turned out to be one of the best things to ever happen to me.
 It led me to start my own business, something I never thought I’d have the chutzpah or patience to pull off, but I did it — out of both necessity and passion.